Improving retention for work-life balance tracking app

 We proceeded to develop several iterations of prototypes and conducted user validation sessions to identify any significant issues or oversights.

-Screen capture of a remote user validation session.
+Screen capture of a remote user validation session with WIP design.

 Solution highlights

-In the end, two key features of the solution drove the positive outcome.
+In the end, three key features of the solution drove the positive outcome.

 Clarified app value

-I added steps and copy that make the app value clearer up front before we ask for location permissions.
-This helped users get an idea of what they were getting in return for allowing access to their data.
+I added elements that clarified the app value up front before we ask for location permissions.
+This helped users get an idea of what they were getting in return for their data.

 Lowered barrier to allow data access